divviup/janus/docs/CONFIGURING_TASKPROV.md

 ## Operational Considerations

-Our implementation of Taskprov defines two new database entities that aren't otherwise used in Janus.

-- Global HPKE Keypair: A non-task-specific HPKE configuration advertised on `/hpke_config` which is used by Taskprov clients to encrypt their reports.
-- Peer Aggregator: Another aggregator operated by a partner organization that supports the Taskprov extension.

-Once these entities are present in the database, we can enable Taskprov in the aggregator configuration like so:
+Taskprov can be enabled in the aggregator configuration like so:

 ```yaml
 taskprov_config:
   enabled: true
 ```

-Once this flag is enabled, it must not be disabled.
+Once Taskprov is enabled, it must not be disabled.
 You cannot go from a Taskprov aggregator back to a non-Taskprov aggregator.

 ### Peer Aggregators